 Since every experience must involve SOME interpretation, the intellect must be empowered to watch over the interpretation, or override the false interpretation of these experiences, but rare is the person that can do this.
 What is at the core of ANY serious disagreement over the truth?
 Simply, it is that one or both minds are not understanding properly.

-For that rare individual who somehow believes that he can know the truth and the truth will set him free, who sets his heart, mind, soul and feet on the pathway of intellectual responsibility, a word of warning: Don't expect widespread support or affirmation, because you will quickly be out of sync with many or most of those around you, and they will NOT appreciate it.
+For that rare individual who somehow believes that he can know the truth and the truth will set him free, who commits to being intellectually responsibility, a word of warning: Don't expect widespread support or affirmation, because you will quickly be out of sync with many or most of those around you, and they will NOT appreciate it.
 Such is the fate of the intrepid spiritual warrior, but it is well worth it.